michaeljennings/carpenter/README.md

 `'table'` or `'row'`, the buttons default to being along the top if no parameter is supplied.

     $table->action('create', 'table'); // I'll be at the top of the table
-    $table->action('edit', 'row'); // I'll be in each row
+    $table->action('edit', 'row'); // I'll be at the end of each row

 Like with the columns we can then chain functions on to the actions.
 By default the button will be a submit button, but you can change it to an anchor by using the href method.
-The href function can be passed a url or a closure which will give the id of the row as a first paramater and the whole row as the second.
+The href function can be passed a string or a closure which will give the id of the row as a first paramater and the whole row as the second.

     $table->action('foo')->href('/bar');